mircealungu/mircea/notes/Who-is-Afraid-of-AGI.md

 In this essay I will try to explain why those who are afraid of AGI are literally afraid of mathematics.
 And you're usually not very smart when you're afraid of mathematics.

 // to be continued

+References

+- Unlikely to have AGI w/o a sense of self [eliot miranda on linkedin](https://www.linkedin.com/feed/update/urn:li:activity:7022617377229983744/)